Recording Connection grad Luis Garcia externs with Rahki the Producer!

 With the Recording Connection, we often say that the more you put into it, the more you get out of it.
 In the case of student extern Luis Garcia, he made the decision to get everything out of the program he that he could.
 Before he was finished, he would find himself learning one-on-one from Grammy-winning music producer Rahki (Eminem, Kendrick Lamar) through the Recording Connection’s prestigious Learn from Legends workshop.

-Brian Kraft, Recording Connection’s Chief Academic Officer, set up the interview.
+[break] Brian Kraft, Recording Connection’s Consultant, set up the interview.
 When Luis arrived at Rahki’s private studio in Burbank, he was understandably nervous, but that soon changed.
 “He made me feel super welcome and super comfortable,” he says.
 “That’s one thing I liked about Rahki, is that a guy of his profile, you would think that he could be intimidating, but to me he was super, super nice.”

 Now nearing the end of the course, Luis is applying what he’s learned to his own material, and Rahki continues to give him feedback.
 “I’m actually producing songs for my own artists that I have that we’re working on,” says Luis.
 “All these songs that I produce, I send them to Rahki… I send it to him first, and if he gives the final approval then it’s good to go.”

 [break side=”left”] Luis credits his in-studio training for the way his career is now progressing.
 “Recording Connection itself, to me, is the best audio program in the world,” he says.
 “I don’t think another school will actually put you in room with a person so important or with a person with all these credentials, that’s won Grammys, and actually take you into a session with important artists… It’s an unforgettable experience that I’m living right now, in the Learn from Legends Workshop.”

 [break side=”left”] Now that he’s been through not one, but three Recording Connection programs, what is Luis’ advice to other students?